-vii. determining the 3-dimensional shape of the medical device based on the template that spans the defective portion.
+vi. determining a 3-dimensional shape of the implant based on the template that spans the defective portion; and

 Rekow discloses this limitation.
 Rekow discloses a dental prosthesis that "incorporates information from both the scanned tooth and from the generic tooth form."
 EX-1010 9:54-56.
 FIG. 12 illustrates the template tooth form 136 stored in the database contains a local coordinate system 140, based on maximum height (in the occlusal plane) of the cusp tips: